babibooi/symbolic-memory-loop/docs/README.md

 # 🌀 Symbolic Collapse and Recovery in the Nous-Hermes Loop

-This document outlines the symbolic fatigue patterns observed during the Gauntlet phase of the experiment, and the subsequent recovery after introducing reflection breaks.
+This document outlines the symbolic fatigue patterns observed during the Gauntlet phase of experimentation, and the subsequent recovery after introducing reflection breaks.

 ## What is "The Gauntlet"?